nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The `INDEX` refers to the index number shown in the displayed list.
 * The `INDEX` **must be a positive integer** 1, 2, 3, …​
 * The `MODE` refers to which entity is being deleted.
 It must be `client`, `transaction` or `remark`.
 * `view` command must be used before the deletion of `remark` or `transaction` as the deletion can only happen when they are visible in the application.

 Examples:
+* `delete 1 m/client` deletes the 1st client in the JeeqTracker.
 * `list` followed by `delete 2 m/client` deletes the 2nd client in the JeeqTracker.
-* `find cold` followed by `delete 1 m/client` deletes the 1st client in the results of the `find` command.
+* `find koh` followed by `delete 1 m/client` deletes the 1st client in the results of the `find` command.
 * `list` followed by `view 2` displays the remarks and transactions of the 2nd client in the JeeqTracker.
 Applying `delete 3 m/transaction` deletes the 3rd transaction of the client.
+* `find john` followed by `view 1` displays the remarks and transactions of the 1st client of the `find` result.
+Applying `delete 2 m/remark` deletes the 2nd remark of the client.

 ### Editing a client / transaction / remark : `edit`